Romario Benzar

-Romario Sandu Benzar (born 26 March 1992) is a Romanian professional footballer who plays for Liga I club UTA Arad.
+Romario Sandu Benzar (born 26 March 1992) is a Romanian professional footballer who plays as a right back for Liga III club ASU Politehnica Timișoara.

 Club career

 Viitorul Constanța

 Benzar started playing football in the Gheorghe Hagi Academy and made his debut for fellow team Viitorul Constanța in 2010.
 He won the Liga I in 2016–17.

 FCSB

 On 10 August 2017, FCSB announced the signings of Benzar and his Viitorul Constanța teammate Dragoș Nedelcu for a combined €2.7 million.
 Benzar penned a five-year deal with a €10 million buyout clause.

 He scored his first competitive goal with a free kick in a 2–1 league victory over Juventus București.

 Lecce

 On 30 June 2019, it was announced that Benzar had signed with newly promoted Serie A side Lecce for a reported fee of €2,000,000.

 Loan to Perugia

 On 20 January 2020, he joined Serie B club Perugia on loan until the end of the 2019–20 season, with an option to purchase.